arrobalytics/django-ledger/README.md

 - Basic navigational views & template tags.
 - Basic entity insights.
 - Cash flow statement.
-- Invoicing.
 - Inventory.
 - Per activity reports.
-- Financial analysis ratios.
 - Tax line mapping.
-- What if scenarios.
-- Account level forecasting/trends.
 - Package documentation.
 - And a lot more stuff...

 ## Quick Start
-In order to start using Django Ledger you must be logged in first.

 Django Ledger comes with a default CoA ready to use or you could use your own.
 Make sure to select the appropriate option when creating new entities.